naurandir01/DisWeb/README.md

 ## Add a source to a CASE

-In the directory that you have create for the case, create a sub directory with the name of the disk.
+In the directory that you have created for the case, create a sub directory with the name of the disk.
 Copy the disk in this directory

 This is what the arbirescence must look like for a CASE